ozgurcekmer/CUDA-NvidiaBlog/5_AnalysisDrivenOptimization/README.md

 <img src="images/GpuSolver1_SoL.png" alt="Initial profile" width="600"/>

-- Bootleneck rule is used here to guide our analysis.
+- Bottleneck rule is used here to guide our analysis.
 - I got the small grid warning as expected.
 - Arithmetic Intensity (AI) is 0.05.
 - My kernel is far from both rooflines.
 Hence, I am not efficiently utilizing the compute and memory resources of the GPU.